| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday January 10, 2011

 huge political theater as new members of Congress balk at doing things the

+ways we have always done them before.
 The pressure will extend over to the next farm bill debate- saying he thinks that doing farm policy by tweaking the previous farm bill is no longer an option.
 He says that both Oklahoma Congressman Frank Lucas as well as Michigan Senator Debbie Stabenow will have to get creative in writing the farm bill- mostly because of the lack of money in this cycle compared to either 2008 or 2002.
 After his part in a special panel that was presented at a Case IH meeting for their dealers and VIP customers here at the AgConnect Equipment Show this past Friday- we talked with him about how he sees Washington with the shifts from this past election and how that may play out in policy that will have impact on farm country.
 Click on the LINK below to jump to our story where you can listen to that interview.
 Click here for our conversation with former Congressman Jim Nussle at AgConnect in Atlanta. | |

-Hot Global Agricultural Markets Makes 2011 A Brave New World ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Case IH
+| Hot Global Agricultural Markets Makes 2011 A Brave New World ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Case IH

 sponsored a look at the future for US agriculture in conjunction with